Ritenour School District Compact

 Ritenour School District School-Parent-Student Compact

 Ritenour School District and the parents of the students participating in activities, services, and programs funded by Title I, Part A of the Elementary and Secondary Education Act (ESEA) agree that this compact outlines how the parents, the entire school staff, and the students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership that will help children achieve Missouri’s Learning Standards.
+Download the School-Parent-Student compact in English and Spanish.

 Mission Statement of Ritenour School District